 Everyday we make purchases whether they are necessary or not.
 Some purchases are just impulse buys and with others, we tend to pay more attention and do more research about the products we purchase.
 There comes a time when you must make the important decision of what appliances to purchase.
 Though many homes come with appliances, the day is going to come when they must be replaced, and being well prepared will always help you save money.
 Always do your research before going into a hardware or appliance store, because the last thing you want is to be bombarded with hundreds of different styles, brands, colors, functions, and a pushy sales rep wanting to make a fast sale.
 You should research large appliances the same way you would research buying a new car.
 For example, you should always set a budget you are comfortable with and pick quality brand names and manufacturers with a history of long-lasting products.
 Then, you can further your research by narrowing down your choices according to the necessary functions and specifications.
-Researching ahead of time will also allow you to find the best deals.
+Researching ahead of time will also allow you to find the best deals and time of year to buy anything.

 Many people don’t know that there are certain times or months throughout the year when you will be able find the lowest prices on large appliances such as, washers and dryers, refrigerators, dishwashers, stoves/ranges, etc. When purchasing anything, especially large appliances, you expect to use them until they give out.
 While you do get maximum use out of using your appliances until they die, you won’t have enough time to plan and research for a new one if you wait till the last minute.
 Pay attention to the average lifespan of your appliance provided by the manufacturer, keep record of how long you’ve had it, and when the product’s end-of-life nears, you’ll be ready to shop for a new one.
 Another advantage to switching your older appliances before they give out is all the technological advances of the new energy efficient products that will help lower the utility bill.